sbarman25/sbarman25/README.md

 - Single handedly architected, designed, and wrote the backend system of Exmplr (product) at my current job.

 - Created [ChatMM](https://chat.nkubed.io/).
-You can explore and tinker with multi-modal models.
+You can explore and tinker with multi-modal machine learning models.
 Be sure to check it out!